 Being an instructional coach can be hectic.
 Besides the coaching work, you need to attend faculty meetings and complete the required paperwork.
-Many coaches have other, nonspecified, duties to take care of.
-Time management is an important aspect of working as a coach.
+Even other types of coaches have similar, nonspecified, duties to take care of.
+As you already know, time management is an important aspect of working as a coach.

 You need to make sure that every aspect of your work fits into your coaching schedule.
 Most instructional coaches need something more advanced than a simple schedule.
 They need an optimized coaching schedule for the different aspects of their work.
 It needs to be flexible and available at any time.